Banana, Democratic Republic of the Congo: Facilities

 The port of Banana consists of one wharf of 75 m and depth 5.18 m, with two small cranes for cargo handling and a few small jetties.
-The port has an oil terminal 4 km further upriver, to which tankers discharge while at anchor in the creek.
+The port has an oil terminal 4 km further upriver, at which tankers discharge while at anchor in the creek.
 This terminal has road access separate from the main port east of Muanda.
 There are no major facilities in Banana apart from the port, since these are provided by the much larger town of Muanda, where the nearest airport is located.
 There is no rail link.

 There is also a naval base of the Navy of the Democratic Republic of the Congo, which is partly maintained with Chinese assistance.

 In early 2022, a $1.2 billion construction project began to turn the port into the DRC's first deep-water port.
-The work is being carried out by DP World, despite a lack of public tender, as part of its 30 year development and management contract.
-When completed in 2025, the port is expected to process over 300,000 containers per year.
+The work is being carried out by DP World, despite a lack of public tender, as part of a 30 year development and management contract.
+DP World selected the Portuguese Mota-Engil as lead engineering company.
+When completed in early 2027, the port is expected to process over 450,000 containers per year.
 The project has been criticized for its potential environmental threats, since it borders the country's Mangroves National Park, home to vulnerable and endangered plant and animal species.